Arnold Moss: Stage

 Moss's stage career began when he acted and directed for Le Gallienne's Civic Repertory Theatre, with his first production being Peter Pan (1929).
-He played Prospero in Margaret Webster's 1945 production of Shakespeare's The Tempest for a combined total of 124 performances, the longest run of the play in Broadway history.
-He appeared in the original Broadway production of the Hal Prince/Stephen Sondheim musical Follies, playing impresario Dimitri Weismann.
+He was best known for his perceptive renderings of roles from Shakespeare's King Lear, The Tempest, Twelfth Night, and Measure for Measure.
+He played Prospero in Margaret Webster's 1945 production of The Tempest for a combined total of 124 performances, the longest run of the play in Broadway history.
+Lewis Nichols, chief drama critic of The New York Times, defined Moss's performance as "superb".
+He appeared in the original Broadway production of the Hal Prince/Stephen Sondheim musical Follies, playing impresario Dimitri Weismann, and played Malvolio in Twelfth Night, which performance critic Brooks Atkinson of The Times wrote was "The gem of the performance".

+Moss was the spokesman for the New York Philharmonic and had a command performance for the Pope in Rome.

-Moss also was narrator for orchestras in Boston, Detroit, and Milwaukee.
+Moss also was narrator for orchestras in Boston, Detroit, and Milwaukee, had his own repertory company, the Shakespeare Festival Players, and toured about 50 U.S. colleges.
+In addition, he authored articles on theater that were published in The New York Times and other publications.

 Television

 Moss appeared in dozens of television programs during the golden age of TV.
-On November 22, 1950, he starred in "Lord Mountdrago" on Somerset Maugham TV Theatre.
+On June 1, 1949, he starred as the rabbi/exorcist Aesrael in "The Dybbuk", Studio One's adaptation of S. Ansky's like-named Yiddish stage classic.
+On November 22, 1950, Moss played the title role in Maugham's "Lord Montdrago" on Somerset Maugham TV Theatre.
 He appeared on television in Star Trek (1966) as mysterious actor Anton Karidian, alter-ego of the tyrannical Gov. Kodos of Tarsus IV, in the episode "The Conscience of the King".
 He also played in The Rifleman as the school teacher, Mr. Griswald, and as Chief Lonespear in Bonanza episode "In Defense of Honor" in 1968.
 Other television appearances include The Time Tunnel, The Girl from U.N.C.L.E., The Man from U.N.C.L.E., and the anthology series The Alfred Hitchcock Hour, General Electric Theater, Alfred Hitchcock Presents, Suspense, Tales of Tomorrow, Studio One, and Kraft Television Theatre.

-Personal life
+Personal life and death

-Moss married Stella Reynolds, an actress who performed with him in the La Gallienne troupe.

-Death

-Moss died from lung cancer at his home in New York City on December 15, 1989.
-He was 79.
+Moss was awarded the James K. Hackett Medal from City College in 1968 "for distinguished achievement in dramatic arts."
+He died from lung cancer at his home in New York City on December 15, 1989.
+He was 80.
+He was survived by his spouse, Stella Reynolds, an actress who performed with him in the La Gallienne troupe, as well as a daughter and a son.